knandersen/dmjx-intelligent-design-2024/modules/module2-generative-ai/exercise6-image-generation.md

-# Exercise 6: GPT API
+# Exercise 6: Image Generation

 In this exercise, we will shift our focus towards image generation.
 Since you already have experience with basic image generation, this exercise will mainly focus on two things: